 Contact Information

-The Volunteer Reception Center Implementation and Operations Plan (VRC Plan) is a cooperative effort of the Volunteer Reception Center Committee of the Kansas City Regional Community Organizations Active in Disaster (COAD).
-For questions or comments regarding the plan, please visit www.kcregionalvoad.org or contact the COAD board at kcrcoad@gmail.com.
+The Volunteer Reception Center Implementation and Operations Plan (VRC Plan) is a cooperative effort of the Volunteer Reception Center Committee of the Kansas City Regional Community Organizations Active in Disaster (KCR COAD).
+For questions or comments regarding the plan, please visit www.kcregionalvoad.org or contact the KCR COAD Executive Committee at kcrcoad@gmail.com.
 The following VRC Committee members may also be contacted: